According to ChooseMyPlate.gov, a website of the United

 Oxygen Radical Absorbance Capacity (ORAC) is a method of measuring antioxidant capacities of foods.
 An antioxidant is a molecule capable of inhibiting the oxidation of other molecules.

 When oxygen interacts with cells, oxidation is inevitable.
 Cells die and are replaced with fresh, new cells.
 It is a natural process that keeps the body healthy.
 Although the body is created to process oxygen very efficiently, a small percentage of cells get damaged in the oxidation process and turn into free radicals.
 They are “free” because they are missing a critical molecule that would keep them stable.
 To find their missing molecule, they go on a rampage in the body, stealing molecules where they can.
-In this process, the DNA of other cells can be damaged.
-Free radicals trigger a chain reaction resulting in aging and disease.
+In this process, the

 The exceptionally high ORAC value of aronia is due primarily to the dark purple pigments in the fruit.
 These water-soluble pigments are anthocyanins.
 Anthocyanins accumulated in cell vacuoles and are largely responsible for diverse pigmentation from orange to red, purple and blue colors in flowers, fruits, and vegetables.

-According to Dr. Ronald E. Wrolstad, Professor of Food Science and Technology at Oregon State University, over 300 structurally distinct anthocyanins have been identified in nature.
+According to Dr. Ronald E. Wrolstad, Professor of Food Science and Technology at Oregon State University , over 300 structurally distinct anthocyanins have been identified in nature.
 Anthocyanins are one class of flavonoid compounds, which are widely distributed plant polyphenols.

 Anthocyanins are found in fruits such as aronia, blackberry, red and black raspberries, blueberries, bilberries, cherries, currants, blood orange, elderberries, and grapes.
 They are also found in vegetables such as purple carrots, purple sweet potato, red cabbage, red lettuce, red onion, and the skin of red- or purple-skinned egg-plant, potato, and radish.
 The red, purple, and blue colors of many flowers are due to anthocyanins.